4-shaft double weave: creating and exchanging layers

 A reminder of the threading

-I’ve updated the colour scheme to look more like my woven samples!
-The light blue squares are the warp ends for layer 1, which is threaded on shafts 1 and 2.
-The dark green square are the warp ends for layer 2, which is threaded on shafts 3 and 4.
+The light pink squares indicate the warp ends for layer one, which is threaded on shafts 1 and 2.
+The teal squares indicate the warp ends for layer two, which is threaded on shafts 3 and 4.

 Weaving layers

-When you are weaving double weave, you will normally be using two shuttles, one for each layer.
-You generally want to maintain a rhythm of weaving one pick of the top layer and one pick of the bottom layer alternately.
+When you are weaving double cloth, you will normally be using two shuttles, one for each layer.
+You generally want to maintain a rhythm of weaving one pick in each layer alternately.
 There are exceptions, but the aim is to keep the two layers growing at the same rate.

 The way this is done is to weave the top layer ‘as usual’.
-So if it is threaded on shafts 1 and 2, then you alternately lift shaft 1 and shaft 2 to weave that layer.
-However, to weave the bottom layer, you need to get the top layer out of the way.
-So, as well as alternately lifting shaft 3 and shaft 4, you must also lift both shafts 1 and 2 at the same time.
+If I want to see layer one – in this case, my light layer – on the face of the cloth, then I will make plain weave by raising shaft 1 for one pick and shaft 2 for the other.
+However, to weave the bottom layer, I have an extra challenge.
+In order to get access to it, I need to move the top layer out of the way.
+As well as alternately raising shaft 3 and shaft 4 to make the plain weave, I must also lift both shafts 1 and 2 at the same time.
 This gives us the following liftplan:

-- Pick one: we lift shaft 1 to weave layer 1 with the light blue weft
+• Pick one: lift shaft 1 to weave layer one with the pink weft

-- Pick two: we lift shafts 1 and 2 to raise all of layer 1 out of the way, and shaft 3 to weave layer 2 with the dark green weft
+• Pick two: lift shafts 1 and 2 to raise all of layer one out of the way, and shaft 3 to weave layer two with the teal weft

-- Pick three: we lift shaft 2 to weave layer 1 with the return pick using the light blue weft
+• Pick three: lift shaft 2 to weave the return pick in layer one using the pink weft

-- Pick four: we lift shafts 1 and 2 again to raise all of layer 1 out of the way, and shaft 4 to weave layer 2 with the return pick using the dark green weft
+• Pick four: lift shafts 1 and 2 again to raise all of layer one out of the way, and shaft 4 to weave the return pick in layer two with the teal weft

 By the time we have finished, both shuttles are back where they started and we have woven two picks of each layer of cloth.
-The light blue layer is on top, and the dark green layer is on the bottom.
+The light pink layer is on top, and the teal layer is on the bottom.

 When we switch our layers around, bringing the one that was on the bottom up to the top, it is called ‘layer exchange’.
 Let’s do it.